 Stefanos earned a PhD in Music Performance from The University of Queensland on a full scholarship sponsored by the Australian Government.
 His research on Leonard Bernstein’s Serenade included the participation of Jamie Bernstein, Glenn Dicterow, and Midori.
 Stefanos had the opportunity to study the Serenade with Midori in Los Angeles.
 His research was accompanied by a performance of the work with The University of Queensland Symphony Orchestra at the Queensland Performing Arts Centre in the Vice-Chancellor's Concert Series.

 Stefanos has spent summers studying with Masao Kawasaki at the Aspen Music Festival, Joan Kwuon at the Bowdoin International Music Festival, and Linda Cerone at the Encore School for Strings.
 His non-classical collaborations have led to performances with Bruce Springsteen and The Eagles.
 Stefanos has taught extensively in New York City, including through the Research Foundation of CUNY.
 He has additionally served on the adjunct violin faculty at The University of Queensland and New York University.
-Stefanos is available for virtual instruction nationwide and provides editing services related to music dissertations.
-Originally from Atlanta, he currently resides in Boston.
+Originally from Atlanta, he is currently based in Boston.